 - Offering a free gift or added benefits by a certain closing date is a proven way of boosting response.

-- Make sure your mailshot is not misleading (for example, offering a free gift that requires payment of a fee, or saying that the reader has been selected as a prize winner).
+- Make sure your mailshot is not misleading.
 You can get advice from the Committees of Advertising Practice.

 Make it easy to reply

-- Include your email address, website URL, social media handles, postal address and phone number.
+- Include your email address, website address, social media handles, postal address and phone number.
 Consider providing a freephone or low call cost number.

 - If you want to encourage customers to visit, provide clear details of your location, including a simple map.